quack79/streambadge/README.md

 Replace TWITCHUSERNAME with the channel name you require.

-twitchWrapper.php is a modified version of corbpie's https://github.com/cp6/Twitch-API-class I simply removed all functions unnecessary for these needs.
+"twitchWrapper.php" is a modified version of corbpie's [Twitch-API-Class](https://github.com/cp6/Twitch-API-class),  I have simply removed all unnecessary functions.